ericw357/MindfulnessBell/creating-a-fusion-map.md

 #### ```z``` (zoom level)
 Is automatically set when clicking on "tools" -> "publish" using the zoom level of the map in the background

+# Result

+After adding the iframe html code to the website, it will look something like this:

 ![](_img/Selection_030.png)